In the ten years after the opening of the Trans-Siberian Railway in 1906, an additional 1.6 million Ukrainians emigrated to the east.

 On 7 February 2019, the Verkhovna Rada voted to amend the constitution to state Ukraine's strategic objectives as joining the European Union and NATO.

-In 2019, approximately 1% of Ukrainians lived below the national poverty line, and the unemployment rate in Ukraine was 4.5%.
+In 2019, about 1% of Ukrainians lived below the national poverty line and unemployment in Ukraine was 4.5%.
+Also in 2019, 5–15% of the Ukrainian population were categorized as middle class.

 In 2020, Ukraine's government debt was roughly 50% of its nominal GDP.

-In 2021, a survey conducted by the Kyiv International Institute of Sociology (KIIS) found that 82% of Ukrainians declared themselves to be religious, while 7% were atheists.
+A 2021 survey by the Kyiv International Institute of Sociology (KIIS) found that 82% of Ukrainians declared themselves to be religious, 7% were atheists, and 11% found it difficult to answer.
+Religiosity was highest in Western Ukraine (91%) and lowest in the Donbas (57%) and Eastern Ukraine (56%).

-In 2021, agriculture was the biggest sector of the Ukrainian economy.
-Ukraine was one of the world's largest wheat exporters, and its GDP per capita by purchasing power parity was just over $14,000.
+In 2021, agriculture was the biggest sector of Ukraine's economy, making it one of the world's largest wheat exporters.
+Ukraine's GDP per capita by purchasing power parity was just over $14,000 in 2021.

 In 2021, mineral commodities and light industry were important sectors in Ukraine.
-The country produces nearly all types of transportation vehicles and spacecraft.
+Ukraine produces nearly all types of transportation vehicles and spacecraft, and the European Union is the country's main trade partner.

-In 2021, the Association Trio was formed by Georgia, Moldova, and Ukraine to enhance cooperation with the EU.
-Also, in 2021, Ukraine was preparing to formally apply for EU membership in 2024, aiming to join in the 2030s.
+In 2021, the Association Trio was formed through a joint memorandum signed by the Foreign Ministers of Georgia, Moldova, and Ukraine, establishing a framework for enhanced cooperation with the EU.
+Also in 2021, Ukraine was preparing to formally apply for EU membership in 2024, with the goal of joining in the 2030s.

 In 2021, the average salary in Ukraine reached its highest level at almost ₴14,300 (US$525) per month.

-Between February 2022 and March 2023, UNESCO verified the damage to 247 sites in Ukraine.
+Between February 2022 and March 2023, UNESCO verified the damage to 247 sites, including 107 religious sites, 89 buildings of artistic or historical interest, 19 monuments and 12 libraries.

-Martial law was declared when Russia invaded Ukraine in February 2022, and continues.
+In February 2022, martial law was declared when Russia invaded Ukraine, and continues.

-On 24 February 2022, Russia launched a full-scale invasion of Ukraine, causing significant economic disruption.
+In the early hours of 24 February 2022, Russia launched a full-scale invasion of Ukraine.

-In June 2022, amidst the Russian invasion, Ukraine was granted candidate status for membership in the European Union, following President Zelenskyy's request for immediate admission.
+In June 2022, following a request by President Volodymyr Zelenskyy due to the Russian invasion, Ukraine was granted candidate status for membership in the European Union.

-On 23 June 2022, Ukraine was granted candidate status for membership in the European Union amidst the ongoing war with Russia.
+On 23 June 2022, Ukraine was granted candidate status to the European Union.

-As of 2022, 75% of the population of Ukraine use the internet.
+As of 2022, 75% of the population use the internet, and social media is widely used by government and people.

-Before the 2022 Russian invasion of Ukraine, the country had an estimated population of over 41 million people.
-At that time the overall life expectancy in the country at birth was 73 years (68 years for males and 77.8 years for females).
+Before the 2022 Russian invasion of Ukraine the country had an estimated population of over 41 million people, and was the eighth-most populous country in Europe.

 During the 2022 Russian invasion of Ukraine the Russians bombed the Maksymovych Scientific Library of the Taras Shevchenko Kyiv National University, Vernadsky National Library of Ukraine, the National Scientific Medical Library of Ukraine and the Kyiv city youth library.

-During the first few weeks of the 2022 Russian invasion, the Ukrainian military found it difficult to defend against shelling, missiles and high level bombing; but light infantry used shoulder-mounted weapons effectively to destroy tanks, armored vehicles and low-flying aircraft.
+During the first few weeks of the 2022 Russian invasion the military found it difficult to defend against shelling, missiles and high level bombing; but light infantry used shoulder-mounted weapons effectively to destroy tanks, armoured vehicles and low-flying aircraft.

-In early 2022, over 4.1 million people fled Ukraine in the aftermath of the 2022 Russian invasion of Ukraine, causing the Ukrainian refugee crisis.
-Most male Ukrainian nationals aged 18 to 60 were denied exit from Ukraine.
+In early 2022, over 4.1 million people fled the country in the aftermath of the 2022 Russian invasion of Ukraine, causing the Ukrainian refugee crisis.

-Between February 2022 and March 2023, UNESCO verified the damage to 247 sites in Ukraine.
+Between February 2022 and March 2023, UNESCO verified the damage to 247 sites, including 107 religious sites, 89 buildings of artistic or historical interest, 19 monuments and 12 libraries.

 In August 2023, U.S. officials estimated that up to 70,000 Ukrainian soldiers were killed and 100,000 to 120,000 wounded during the Russian invasion of Ukraine.

-In early 2023, a broad anti-corruption drive began with the resignations of several deputy ministers and regional heads.
+In early 2023, a broad anti-corruption drive began with resignations of deputy ministers and regional heads during a government reshuffle.

 On 10 March 2024, creators of the documentary film 20 Days in Mariupol were awarded with the Oscar in the category "Best Documentary Feature Film", the first Oscar in Ukraine's history.